Skip to main content

 Mark Andrew

-Mark Andrew served as the first President of Friends of the Falls, from October 2019 to January 2023, and led the effort to convert the board to Native American control and create a Native- centered identity for the project.
+Mark Andrew served as the first President of Owámniyomni Okhódayapi (formerly Friends of the Falls), from 2019 to 2023, and led the effort to convert the board to Native American control and create a Native-centered identity for the project.
 He is Founder and President of GreenMark Enterprises, LLC, a sustainability consultancy that brands sustainable improvements to high profile venues, and is Co-Founder and past President of GreenMark Solar, LLC.

 Previously, Andrew was elected five times to the Hennepin County Board of Commissioners.
 As County Board Chair, Andrew initiated and authored the first dedicated urban hiking and biking trails in the Twin Cities (Midtown Greenway), was chief author of the state’s first and largest recycling ordinance, and was Chair of the transit authority that planned and selected the state’s first light rail transit line.
 He helped to lead the effort to acquire and preserve the Stone Arch Bridge and re-build the Hennepin Avenue Bridge.
 Andrew’s initiatives won more than a dozen Innovation Awards from the National Association of Counties.